-The Library's Map Room is the location for cartographic materials in a variety of formats.
-With a collection of over 200,000 sheet maps, 5000 atlases, 80,000 aerial photos, and 50,000 maps in microform, the map collection also has an expanding collection of maps in a digital format.
-The Map Room also has a collection of Sanborn fire insurance atlases, along with a teaching collection of globes and wall maps and has an extensive reference collection of gazetteers, place-name guides, geographical dictionaries, encyclopedias, bibliographies, directories, and guide-books.
+The Library's Map Room is the location for cartographic materials in various formats.
+The collection has over 200,000 sheet maps, 10,000 atlases, 80,000 aerial photos, and has an expanding collection of maps in a digital format.
+The Map Room also has a collection of fire insurance atlases for Syracuse and New York City, along with a teaching collection of globes and wall maps and has more than 2,000 titles in its reference collection which include gazetteers, place-name guides, geographical dictionaries, encyclopedias, bibliographies, directories, and guide-books.

 The Map Room has three large worktables for patrons to use.
-Scans of maps in print or from microform can be made from the two computers located in the workstation area next to the 3rd floor service desk.
+Scans of maps in print or micro-form can be made from the two computers located in the workstation area next to the 3rd floor service desk.

 Also use the Virtual Map Room Tour to discover the what kinds of cartographic collections can be found in the Map Room.

 Searching for a Map or Atlas in the collection